-There are some steps you’ll need to take before you’ll even need to sign up for defensive driving.
+You’ll need to take some steps before you even need to sign up for defensive driving.
 Importantly, you will need to get permission from the court to take it.
-But, even before that, you need to determine if you should bother to ask.
+But, even before that, you must determine if you should bother to ask.

 Generally speaking, drivers can get permission from the court to take defensive driving in the following situations: